If you’re wondering how to raise a confident child, you’re not alone.

 Give your children choices in the day-to-day aspects of their lives.
 It can be as small a decision as choosing if they prefer a bath or a shower.
 It could be deciding what time of day they’d like to complete their homework, or which new test-taking strategies to learn.

-These little choices add up to improve self-esteem.
-Try it and soon you’ll know how to raise a confident child.
+These little choices add up to improve their self-esteem.

 10. Show interest in the things they’re passionate about